 Which leads me neatly into my second point.
 Moving away from everyone you know and love is all well and good when you are part of a couple, but when you suddenly find yourself without a grown-up in the house to talk to or to babysit then you very quickly feel very lonely indeed.
 Of course I have made friends here, but it’s not the same unconditional love and support you get from a partner or your family, where you can just sit and be quiet all day if you want to while they make you tea and entertain your child.

-Finally, it turns out that living in a house by yourself, a house that you’ve only ever lived in with a partner who you love very much, is really hard.
+Finally, it turns out that living in a house by yourself, a house that you’ve only ever lived in with a partner who you loved very much, is really hard.
 Who’d have thought??
 It’s a pretty small house too, so there’s not a single part of it that isn’t awash with memories.
 It feels pathetic, but everywhere I look I see him.
 It gets to tea time and I’m expecting him to come home and he doesn’t, and that sucks.
 I know that this will pass but it’s really tough.
 I’m hoping that a fresh house will be enough to help this and that I won’t need to go as far as replacing every single item of furniture.

 OK, so this is all fairly logical isn’t it?